-[Ed.Note Post updated March 2018] Several months ago (November 9th, to be exact), I wrote a post about Marcus Evans.
+[Ed.Note Post updated March 2018] Several months ago (November 9th, 2011 to be exact), I wrote a post about Marcus Evans.
 For those not familiar with the company, it is a global provider of conferences and summits.
 According to their website and CEO, the company employs 3000 people and puts out about 2000 events per year.

 I was incredibly skeptical at first.
 Their prices seemed to be sky high compared to similar offerings, or so I thought.
 And the pressure to sign up was rather intense.
 Coupled with the misinformation floating around the Internet, and I was convinced that Marcus Evans was a fraud and scam.
 It had to be!

 Boy, was I wrong.

 Initially I was swayed by some rather disturbing information from purported ex-employees floating around on the web.
-I say “purported” because we all know how easy it is to make up a profile and post junk on various rating sites.
+I say “purported” because we all know how easy it is to make up a profile and post fake news and reviews on various rating sites.

 Shortly after making my post – you can read it here – I received a call from the CEO of the company.
-Rather than threatening me about the post, he simply asked if I would travel to Florida at their cost and view one of his events geared towards lawyers.
+Rather than threatening me about the post, he simply asked if I would travel to Florida at their cost and view a Marcus Evans event, one geared towards lawyers.
 How could I say no?
-The only thing asked of me was to come down, keep an open mind and observe.
+The only things asked of me were to come down, keep an open mind and observe.

 The Chief Litigation Officer Summit sponsored by the Marcus Evans organization took place earlier this week.
 Within 5 minutes of walking through the door, I realized it wasn’t a scam.
 Within 24 hours I signed up for the next 2 events (and am paying full price).